Inward rectifier potassium channels interact with calcium channels to promote robust and physiological bistability: Materials and methods

 \subsection{Response to noisy input currents}

-To evaluate the robustness of the resting and spiking states within the bistability window, which relies on either the pair $(\bar{p}_{\mathrm{CaL}},\bar{g}_\mathrm{KM})$ or $(\bar{p}_{\mathrm{CaL}}, \bar{g}_\mathrm{Kir})$, we applied a constant current centered on the bistability window observed with the pair of conductances considered, and added white noise to the voltage update equation.
+To evaluate the robustness of resting and spiking within the bistability window, we applied a constant current centered on the window of each pair of conductances and added white noise to the voltage equation.
 For this purpose, we simulated the ODE described in \ref{eq:dV} with additive white noise, following a Normal distribution with zero-mean and a standard deviation of $\sigma$.
-The parameter $\sigma$ was varied in between \SI{0}{} and \SI{9}{\milli\volt} to modify the noise amplitude.
+The parameter $\sigma$ was varied between \SI{0}{} and \SI{9}{\milli\volt} to modify the noise amplitude.
 The system of equations formed by this stochastic differential equation and the ordinary differential equation associated with the evolution of the ion channels gates and the intracellular calcium concentration was solved with a fixed time step of \SI{0.01}{\milli\second}.

 In Figs.~\ref{fig:4}A, \ref{fig:4}B, \ref{fig:4}D and \ref{fig:4}E, $\sigma$ was increased at each time step, for a total simulation time of \SI{5}{s}.
 In Figs.~\ref{fig:4}A and \ref{fig:4}D, the set of initial conditions of the experiment was the resting state observed in the center of the bistability window of the pair of conductances considered (either $(\bar{p}_{\mathrm{CaL}},\bar{g}_\mathrm{KM})$ or $(\bar{p}_{\mathrm{CaL}}, \bar{g}_\mathrm{Kir})$, respectively).
 Reciprocally, in Figs.~\ref{fig:4}B and \ref{fig:4}E, the set of initial conditions of the experiment was a point of the spike trajectory obtained after applying the center of the bistability window of the pair of conductances considered (either $(\bar{p}_{\mathrm{CaL}},\bar{g}_\mathrm{KM})$ or $(\bar{p}_{\mathrm{CaL}}, \bar{g}_\mathrm{Kir})$, respectively), without noise for \SI{80}{\second}, such that spiking has reached steady-state before applying any noise.